K-PaaS-archive/monitoring-guide-eng/install/PAAS-TA_BOSH2_MONITORING_INSTALL_GUIDE.md

 $ bosh -v
 ```

-The BOSH2 CLI has a function of generating BOSH certificate information when BOSH is installed.
+The BOSH2 CLI has the function of generating BOSH certificate information when BOSH is installed.
-Cloud Foundry's default BOSH CLI authentication certificates is limited to one year.
+Cloud Foundry's default BOSH CLI authentication certificates are limited to one year.
 The BOSH authentication certificate is a certificate required for communication between the BOSH internal components.
 If a year after BOSH is installed, the certificate needs to be renewed.
 certificate renewing guide video - [Link](https://youtu.be/zn8VO-fHAFE?t=1994)